wmorgen1/ARscore/README.md

 reactivity to groups of peptides.

-`ARscore` generates aggregate reactivity scores (ARscores) by comparing the average log fold change from a group of peptides to distributions of average log fold change from randomly selected peptides, using [`fitdistrplus`](https://cran.r-project.org/web/packages/fitdistrplus/index.html)[^1] and [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html)[^2].
+`ARscore` generates aggregate reactivity scores (ARscores) by comparing the average fold change of a group of peptides to distributions of average fold change from randomly selected peptides, using [`fitdistrplus`](https://cran.r-project.org/web/packages/fitdistrplus/index.html)[^1] and [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html)[^2].
-To expedite computation and evaluate extreme reactivity scores, random distributions are modeled as gamma distributions with paramaters that change linearly with the number of randomly selected peptides.
+To expedite computation and evaluate extreme reactivity scores, random distributions are modeled as gamma distributions with paramaters that change regularly with the number of randomly selected peptides.

 ARscore was initially implemented with VirScan (a PhIP-Seq library of viral peptides) to create a virus level reactivity metric (Viral